bolderflight/statistics/README.md

-# Welford
+# Statistics
-This class implements Welford's method for streaming estimation of mean, variance, and standard deviation.
+This library contains statistics functions and classes.

 ## Installation
-CMake is used to build this library, which is exported as a library target called *welford*.
+CMake is used to build this library, which is exported as a library target called *statistics*.
 The header is added as:

 ```
-#include "welford/welford.h"
+#include "statistics/statistics.h"
 ```

 The library can be also be compiled stand-alone using the CMake idiom of creating a *build* directory and then, from within that directory issuing: